 Q: I ordered my wedding cake with you, but I have my own stand.
 Is that OK?

-A: This depends on the quality, style and material of your cake stand.
+A: This depends on the style and material of your cake stand.
 Wedding cakes are heavy and unless you have a single tiered cake design we really wouldn’t recommend it.
-A lot of stands on the market which would end up in the kitchen of someone who doesn’t make/design cakes professionally are only designed to hold a simple Victoria sponge or a small tower of freshly baked scones.
+A lot of stands on the market which would end up in the kitchen of someone who doesn’t make/design cakes professionally are only made to hold a simple Victoria sponge or a small tower of freshly baked scones.
 We would never want to risk your wedding cake collapsing because of a cake stand that started cracking under the weight so we do advise that you book one of our heavy glass stands or source one from your venue (as they deal with weddings their stands can also handle the weight of a tiered cake).

 Q: Do you use free range eggs in your cakes?